It’s never too late to start building your email list

 In March 2018, they altered the algorithm again to respond to user feedback.
 Users got bored with seeing certain posts.
 Now, newer posts will take priority over older content, regardless of who posted it.

-If you rely on social media to engage with customers, you lose out every time they change the algorithm.
+Yes, there are currently 2.7 billions of social media users.
+But, if you rely on social media to engage with customers, you lose out every time they change the algorithm.

 Look at all the businesses who lost their organic reach when Facebook Pages took a nosedive.
 With another new algorithm to master, Facebook Pages aren’t a good way to connect with customers.